 - Represents Sanjay Kumar, former CEO of Computer Associates, in connection with both civil and criminal law proceedings.

-- Stephen J. Harmelin, the firm’s managing partner, was appointed by the United States District Court of the Eastern District of Pennsylvania as a receiver ad litem for a defunct hedge fund whose assets were diminished due to the conduct of its fraudulent trading advisor.
+- Stephen J. Harmelin, Vice Chairman of Dilworth Paxson's Executive Committee, was appointed by the United States District Court of the Eastern District of Pennsylvania as a receiver ad litem for a defunct hedge fund whose assets were diminished due to the conduct of its fraudulent trading advisor.

 - Represents and advises a multi-billion dollar charitable foundation on all hedge fund and other alternative investments.

 - Represented a special committee in a 2009 going private transaction.

 - Public equity and debt offerings, including IPOs and secondary offerings

 - Private placements, PIPEs, and Rule 144A transactions